 Our Analysis and Test Results

-With three simple, but strong colors to choose from, which include Black, Gorge Grey, and Navy Blue, you'll have no problems dressing this jacket up, or throwing on sneakers and heading to the gym.
-Insulated with lofty 600 fill down and weighing 1.9 pounds, it's comfy and didn't feel heavy despite the plush insulation.
+You'll have no problems dressing this jacket up, or throwing on sneakers and heading to the gym.
+Insulated with lofty 600 fill down and weighing 1.9 pounds, it's comfy and doesn't feel heavy despite the plush insulation.
 It does tend to run small, so consider ordering up a size for extra mobility.

 We had no issues wearing this jacket in 20F weather on our way to work in the morning.
 Insulated with lofty 600 fill advanced global traceable down, we were impressed with how warm we were in seriously cold temps.
-While it's not as warm as the Marmot Montreaux, the Down With It Parka is warmer than the Rab Deep Cover Parka, The North Face Metropolis Parka II, and The North Face Arctic Parka II.
+It wasn't as warm as the cozy the Marmot Montreaux, but the Down With It Parka is warmer than the Rab Deep Cover Parka, The North Face Metropolis Parka II, and The North Face Arctic Parka II.

-The hood is insulated with a decent amount of down, especially when compared to the Patagonia Tres Down Parka, which has no insulation in the hood whatsoever.
+The hood is insulated with a decent amount of down, especially when compared to the Patagonia Tres Down Parka and the North Face Arrowood Triclimate Jacket, which has no insulation in the hood whatsoever.
 When we zipped the jacket up and put the hood on, we were extra toasty and snug.
-We could feel the difference in the warmth of this jacket with the hood on compared to thin insulation of the Arc'teryx Darrah and the Columbia Heavenly.
+We could feel the difference in the warmth of this jacket with the hood on compared to the thin insulation of the Arc'teryx Darrah and the Columbia Heavenly.
 Unlike most jackets we tested, the Down With It Parka lacks any interior cuffs in the sleeves.
 Even though we were pretty toasty in this jacket, we would have liked it more if there were some cuffs, like the ones on the Rab Deep Cover Parka (there are even thumb holes)!

 This model has a simple style but has a somewhat "puffy" appearance due to the down insulation.
 There are princess seams in the front and back, which gives the Down With It a more contoured fit.
 It's not loaded with down like the Marmot Montreaux, but it has more to it than the sleek and lightweight Patagonia Fiona Down Parka.
 Reaching mid-thigh, the Down With It has a flattering look, despite being insulated with lofty down.

-The polyester exterior fabric has a matte satin appearance, which gives it a simple and sweet style.
-It's not overloaded with stylish features like our Editors' Choice award winner, the Canada Goose Kensington Parka, but for the warmth that this jacket provided, this wasn't a problem.
+The polyester exterior fabric has a matte satin appearance, which gives it a simple style.
+It's not overloaded with stylish features like the Editors' Choice-winning Canada Goose Kensington Parka, but they aren't necessary.
+If you're looking for a jacket that's almost as warm with a sleek appearance look at the Fjallraven Nuuk Insulated Parka.

 Comparable to wearing a sleeping bag, we were extra cozy and snug in the Down With It Parka.
 However, the down insulation was a little bulky and restricting, mainly because this jacket tends to run a bit small.
 Compared to the Patagonia Fiona Down Parka that was the same size, the Down With It Parka runs a bit tight in the shoulders and sleeves.
 This is something to consider if you like being able to wear a heavy layer (or even a heavy sweater) underneath your jacket.
 The Rab Deep Cover Parka was almost just as warm and wasn't as tight as a fit as the Down With It Parka.
 In turn, we were more comfortable and had better mobility in the Deep Cover.